-- 1. I have received and reviewed the investment policy of Montgomery County Hospital District (the "District"); - 2.
-The Business Organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the District and the Organization that are not authorized by the District's Investment Policy, except to the extent that the Organization has not made an analysis of the make-up of the District's entire portfolio or has not engaged in any interpretation of subjective investment standards, or relates to investment transactions of the entity that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority; and - 3.
+- 1. I have received and reviewed the District's Investment Policy; - 2.
+The Business Organization has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the District and the Organization that are not authorized by the District's Investment Policy, except to the extent that the Organization has not made an analysis of the make-up of the District's entire portfolio or has not engaged in any interpretation of subjective investment standards, or relates to investment transactions of the District that are not made through accounts or other contractual arrangements over which the business organization has accepted discretionary investment authority; and - 3.
 The statements, representations and declarations made in this document are true and correct.